How to make an ironing board cover

 Sew with 1/8” seam allowance to the inner fold with a straight stitch.
 Don’t forget to sew some stitches back and forth when you start and end a seam to secure the thread.

 When reaching the curves you might find it helpful in some places to raise the presser foot (with needle down position) and turn the fabric a bit.
-Sew all the way around, but leave a small gap of about 1/2” – 1”.
+Sew all the way around, but leave a small gap of about 1/2” – 1” before you reach the point where you started.
 Trim the ends of the thread.

 In case you don’t own a sewing machine, you can sew all the way around by hand with a standard sewing needle (don’t forget to leave a small gap).
 This step takes of course a bit longer than with a machine.
 Depending on the size of your ironing board and the length of your thread, you might have to change the thread several times.

-Pull both ends of the elastic approx. to the same length.
+Pull both ends of the elastic approx. to the same length and remove the safety pin.

 Finishing the project